BMW i3: 2018 model and i3s

 The exterior was refreshed for the 2018 model year, with a new front bumper, horizontal turnsignal light openings, and standard LED headlights.
 The rear bumper was also revised and a horizontal silver bar was added to the rear hatch.
-On the side, a silver accent was added to the roofline on the i3 model, not on the i3s model; the car's visual stance was widened with the addition of fender flares.
+On the side, a silver accent was added to the roofline on the i3 model, not on the i3s model; the visual stance of the i3s was widened with the addition of fender flares.

 In 2017, BMW announced the addition of the i3s ("sport") to its lineup beginning with the 2018 model year.
 Visually, many of the chrome accents added to the regular 2018 model were blacked-out on the i3s.
 The i3s features increased power and torque output from 170 to 181 hp and 184 to 199 lbft, a lowered sport suspension, wider model-exclusive Style 431 double-spoke wheels and tires (F: 175/55R20 and R: 195/50R20, each 20 mm wider than the standard tires fitted with Style 430 wheels), faster acceleration, and a SPORT drive mode.
 The i3s features a wider track width at 1592 / 1578 mm, compared to 1571 / 1576 mm (F/R) for the regular i3; overall width also increases from 1775 to 1791 mm.
 The i3s, like the i3, is offered with optional Range Extender.
 Also like the regular i3, the i3s is offered with a choice of interiors, from standard Mega / Atelier and Loft to Giga / Lodge and Tera / Suite.
-The unladen weight of the i3s was approximately 20 kg heavier than the regular i3, at 1340 kg without and 1460 kg with the range extender.
+The unladen EU weight of the i3s was approximately 20 kg heavier than the regular i3, at 1340 kg without and 1460 kg with the range extender.

 2019 model

 In September 2018, BMW announced a larger 42.2 kWh (120 Ah) battery for the i3.
-Minor alterations to the i3 included new color options and adaptive headlights.
+Minor alterations to the i3 included new color options, adaptive headlights and 429 wheels as standard.
 With the introduction of the bigger battery, BMW decided to discontinue the REX version of the i3 in Europe.
-Unladen weight did not grow much with the larger battery; the unladen weight was 1345 kg for the regular i3 and 1365 kg for the i3s.
+Unladen weight did not grow much with the larger battery; the unladen EU weight was 1345 kg for the regular i3 and 1365 kg for the i3s.